-These rules apply to all meetings of the Council, Overview and Scrutiny Committees, the Council's Committees, the Health Overview, Policy and Scrutiny Committee and meetings of the Cabinet.
+These rules apply to all meetings of the Council, the Council's Committees, and meetings of the Cabinet.

 They have been prepared in accordance with The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012.

 19.2 Additional Rights to Information